nearform-actions/optic-release-automation-action/README.md

 Now your PR includes the build artifacts, so when you will merge the PR, the action will publish the artifacts to Npm as expected.

-_Another approach is to commit on your own the artifacts you want to release onto the new release branch._
+_Another approach is to commit manually the artifacts you want to release into the release branch._

 ##### To be released